kaihendry/dabase.com/content/blog/uk-politics.md

 ---
 title: The problem with UK Politics
 date: 2024-06-29T06:28:54+01:00
-description: UK Politics is dominated by people with a superiority complex
+description: UK Politics is dominated by condescending attitudes to human capital
 ---

 <img src="https://s.natalian.org/2024-06-29/uk.png" alt="UK in relation to Europe" />